BaumGuard/AutoLRPT/README.md

 **predict**<br />
 For most distributions, `predict` is available in the official respositories.
 In case you can not find it there, you can also download it from here: https://www.qsl.net/kd2bd/predict.html<br />
 <br />
-After having installed `predict`, you can start it:<br />
+After having installed `predict`, you can navigate into the folder `.predict` and open `predict.qth`:<br />
+`cd .predict`<br />
-`predict`<br />
+`rm predict.qth`<br />
-Press `G` on your keyboard and enter your name/callsign, your coordinates and your hight above the sea level.<br />
+Enter your name/callsign, your coordinates and your height:<br />
 Entering the longitude works differently in `predict` than you might expect.
-The angle starts at 0° W with 0° and goes around the globe until it reaches 0° W again at 360°.<br />
+The longitude angle starts at 0° W with 0° and goes around the globe until it reaches 0° W again at 360°.<br />
 <br />
 Unfortunately, Meteor M2 isn't registered in `predict` by default.
 Consequently you have to add it yourself by retrieving the TLE data (https://www.n2yo.com/satellite/?s=40069) from it and replace one satellite in `predict.tle` by the TLE data.
 Above the TLE data from Meteor M2 you have to add the line `METEOR-M2`.<br />
 `predict` should now be able to work.<br />